Samarth2506/my_website/content/home/courses.md

 * **Mathematics for Machine Learning Specialization** by *Imperial College London* at Coursera

-* **Aritficial Intelligence, Machine Learning and Deep Learning** by the Computer Science Department at *Johns Hopkins University*
+* **Artificial Intelligence, Machine Learning and Deep Learning** by the Computer Science Department at *Johns Hopkins University*

 * **SQL For Data Analysis** at Udacity (Currently pursuing)